-Before installing SMP-tool, make sure that you have Matlab with Simulink/Stateflow installed.
-If this is the case, extract SMP-tool.zip into some arbitrarily chosen folder.
+Before installing SMP-tool, make sure that you have Matlab with Simulink/Stateflow and Symbolic Math Toolbox installed.
+Extract SMP-tool.zip into some arbitrarily chosen folder.
 Once extracted, simply run the mlappinstall-file titled SMP-tool followed by the file StartUpScript.m to install SMP-tool as a Matlab app.